alhajee/ckan/doc/maintaining/database-management.rst

 Exporting User Accounts to JSON Lines
 `````````````````````````````````````

-You can export all of your CKAN site's user accounts from your database to
+You can export all of your FMLD site's user accounts from your database to
 a JSON Lines file using ckanapi_:

 .. parsed-literal::